mihirsingh141/DDP_code/README.md

 Use the saved models and datasets in the Data/ and saved_model/ folders.

-📜 License
-This repository is part of an academic thesis and is currently licensed for research use only.
-For commercial or public use, please contact the author.

 👤 Author
 Mihir Singh
-Department of Data Science
 Indian Institute of Technology Madras

-yaml
-Copy
-Edit

----

-✅ Let me know if you’d like to add:
-- A LaTeX-formatted citation block
-- A `requirements.txt` preview
-- Example results or figures in Markdown

-I'm happy to format those too.